Linus8D/Java-HTML5-API/README.md

 1.  create a HTML document at a directory of choosing using the Java-HTML5-API and
 2.  how to extend Java-HTML5-API's `abstract class HtmlTags` in order to model HTML tags/elements such as `<p></p>`, `<div class="foo"></div>` among others.

-The _Hello World!_ tutorial is structured as follows.
-In the next section the reader learns how to create an empty HTML document at a directory of his/her choosing.

-### Creating an empty HTML document at a given directory
+### Part 1: An empty HTML document at a given directory
 Java-HTML5-API's models a HTML document using the `HtmlFile` class.
 This class also contains a method `createHtmlFile` that constructs the HTML document at the directory provided as input argument to the method.
 ```java